-The hearing can be formal or informal depending on how the hearing officer wants to handle it.
-The hearing is taperecorded.
-The hearing officer may want a short statement at the beginning about why the student is appealing and what the student wants the hearing officer to do (e.g., overturn the suspension, let the student come back to school).
-Usually, the district will go first and present documents, witnesses, and reasons why the student should be punished.
-If the student and family feels that something being said isn't fair, they should raise their hand, say they object, and say why.
-They don't need a legal reason to object, but they do need something more than just disagreement with what is being said or wanting tell their side of the story.
-The student and family will also get an opportunity to present documents, witnesses, and reasons why the student should not be punished in the way proposed by the district.
+The hearing can be formal or informal depending on what the hearing officer wants.
+The hearing is tape-recorded.
+Usually, the district goes first and present documents, witnesses, and reasons why the student should be punished.
+The student and family can also present documents, witnesses, and reasons why the student should not be punished.
 The hearing officer may make a decision at the end of the hearing or wait to send it in writing.
-Even if the decision is given orally, the hearing officer must also send a written decision to the student and family.
-Hearing officers must make decisions about emergency expulsion hearings within one school business day after the hearing.
+Even if the decision is given orally, the hearing officer must also send a written decision to the family.